flyteorg/flyte/rfc/system/5606-json-idl.md

 Our current implementation double-encodes objects (first with Mashumaro, then with MsgPack), which is somewhat inefficient for the following reasons:

 1. We need to define custom encode/decode methods for dataclasses when using MsgPack, which is inconvenient for users.
 Alternatively, users must inherit from `DataClassMessagePackMixin` for each dataclass.
-2. Supporting the Flyte console becomes easier, as most of the logic remains the same when using a JSON string converted into a protobuf `Struct`.
+2. Supporting the Flyte console becomes easier, as most of the logic remains the same when using a JSON string converted into a Protobuf `Struct`.
 3. Backend checks are simplified.
 4. It's feasible to define custom encode/decode methods in private forks of Flyte and Flytekit, so users with performance requirements can implement their own solutions.